mhnamdar/mhnamdar.github.io/_pages/aboutme.md

----
-#layout: archive
-#title: "ABOUT ME"
-permalink: /aboutme/
-author_profile: true
-#redirect_from:
-  #- /about/
-  #- /about.html
----

 Hi again!
 My name is Mohammad-Hossein Namdar (Persian: محمدحسین نامدار), and I am a Researcher at the Shahid Beheshti University.
 Before this, I received my B.Sc. in September 2021 from the Isfahan University of Technology.
 Currently, my work focuses on the formation and evolution of galaxies and large-scale structure of the Universe.